collapsed-stacks/startups/questions/13312/testing-an-idea-in-a-regulated-industry.md

 - tagged: `investment`, `idea`, `customer-development`, `strategy`, `testing`
 - score: 0

-<p>I am validating my idea currently, and I just realised once I have validated the problem I will need to test it - However there is 1 big challenge, it is in a regulated industry like pharma, finance etc.  </p>
+I am validating my idea currently, and I just realised once I have validated the problem I will need to test it - However there is 1 big challenge, it is in a regulated industry like pharma, finance etc.

-<p>How can one test ideas in a regulated industry, without the need to attain expensive licenses? any suggestions?</p>
+How can one test ideas in a regulated industry, without the need to attain expensive licenses? any suggestions?

-<p>Thanks,
+Thanks,
-Stan</p>
+Stan

 ## Answer 13314